 The BEACH Program monitors the safety of saltwater swimming beaches from Memorial Day to Labor Day.
 The program is led jointly by the Washington State Departments of Health and Ecology and consists of county and local agencies, tribal nations, and volunteers.
+A summary of 2021 results by county is available.

 Local health departments issue water contact advisories or closures at swimming beaches.
 The BEACH Program communicates the risk to the public and educates beachgoers on how to avoid getting sick from playing in the water.